• Skip to primary navigation

 Transfer everything to a mixer jar.
 Make a fine powder.

 Add ghee/ oil to the pan.
-Add 1 tsp mustard seeds,1 red chilli, and 2 tbsp peanuts/ cashew nuts.
+Add 1 teaspoon mustard seeds,1 red chilli, and 2 tablespoon peanuts/ cashew nuts.
 Once it becomes golden brown, switch off.

-Add the rice and 4 tbsp powder.
+Add the rice and 4 tablespoon powder.
 Mix gently without breaking the rice.
 Adjust salt.
 Serve with your choice of side.

 Make curry leaves powder, mix with rice and temper.
 Serve in lunchbox.